gviegas/mad-meat-rampage/README.md

 Understandable.
 Good news though: you can replace it with yours!
 As with levels, the textures can be changed.
 Read [this](docs/Editing.md).

 #### This damn pig is too FAST!
 Yeah, there is no limit to how much it can accelerate.
-Characters attributes like speed can be changed just like levels and textures.
+Character attributes like speed can be changed just like levels and textures.
 [Here's how to do it](docs/Editing.md).

+#### I think I found a bug.
+I am sure you did.

+#### I will fix this nasty bug.
+Please, do it.

 #### This piece of software exploded my computer!
 Oh.
 [Sorry](LICENSE.md).